boots-edu/textbook/source/text/0-introduction/setup.md

 You will need to run the "Git: Clone" command in VS Code:

--   Type `Ctrl+Shift+P` (Windows) or `Cmd+Shift+P` (Mac) to bring up the Command Palette
+-   Type `Ctrl+Shift+P` (Windows) or `Cmd+Shift+P` (Mac) to bring up the command palette
--   Type `Git: Clone` and press enter
+-   Type `Git: Clone` and press "Enter"
 -   Type `Ctrl+V` (Windows) or `Cmd+V` (Mac) to paste the previously copied link and press enter
--   You may be asked to authenticate on GitHub; do so.
+-   If you are asked to authenticate on GitHub, do so.
--   A folder select window will pop up and ask "Choose a folder to clone <url> into".
-We recommend that you create a `CISC-181` folder in your User directory, and store all your assignments in there.
-If you select that `CISC-181` folder, then a new folder will be created there for this assignment.
+-   A folder select window will prompt you to "Choose a folder to clone <url> into."
+We recommend that you create a "CISC-181" folder in your user directory, and store all your assignments in there.
+If you select that CISC-181 folder, then a new folder will be created there for this assignment.
--   When completed, it will ask if you would like to "open the cloned repository".
+-   When completed, it will ask if you would like to "open the cloned repository."
 Click "Open" to open the repository in the current window.

 ## Inspecting the Project

 If everything went well in the previous step, you now have the repository downloaded locally and open in VS Code.

 There are a lot of files already in this repository, but we only need to look closely at two of them.
-If the file are not already visible, click the document icon in the topleft of the left navigation bar to see the Explorer view.
+If the file are not already visible, click the document icon in the topleft of the left navigation bar to see the "Explorer View."

 ![explorer.png](../../images/setup/explorer.png)